 Nature, Society and Environmental Policy is grounded in the conviction that responses to political and environmental challenges requires researchers and practitioners trained in the social sciences, with the ability to think flexibly across disciplinary and sectorial boundaries.
 This course therefore enables students to develop theoretically sophisticated and empirically grounded understanding of the dynamic relations between environment, society and policy.

-The syllabus responds to the profound social, economic and political challenges posed by the complexity of contemporary environmental change.
-It recognizes that addressing these challenges will require new ways of thinking underpinned by intellectual rigor, innovation and flexibility, as well as the capacity to think across existing disciplinary boundaries.
+The syllabus focuses on the profound social, economic and political challenges posed by contemporary environmental change.
+It recognizes that addressing these challenges requires new ways of thinking, underpinned by intellectual rigor as well as the capacity to think across existing disciplinary boundaries.

 This MSc is a UK Economic and Social Research Council (ESRC) accredited programme, which has graduated over 200 students since its' creation.
 Completing this course equips students with the knowledge and skills to identify and reconsider key questions in environmental governance, enabling students to progress on to careers in research and policy development in the public, private and voluntary sectors.